Tejasshack/APTCODER_FrontEnd_Assignment/README.md

 **TodoList App Description**

 Hey there!
-This application is created as a part of assignment for FrontEnd I dont know Anything about Vue js but tried my best to showcase my skills in terms of developing and styling the application in Reactjs
+This application is created as a part of assignment for FrontEnd task

+I dont know Anything about Vue js but tried my best to showcase my skills in terms of developing and styling the application in Reactjs

 **Features:**